Brian Armstrong (businessman): Recognition

 In 2017, at age 34, Armstrong was ranked #10 on Fortune's 40 under 40 list.

 In 2019, Armstrong was named to Time magazine's 100 Next list.

-In 2021, Forbes named Armstrong #1 on its Crypto Rich List, with an estimated net worth of $6.5 billion as of February 2021.
-He was also listed 60th on the Forbes 400 list of the richest people in America.
+In 2024, Forbes named Armstrong #2 on its Crypto Rich List, with an estimated net worth of $11.2 billion.
+He was also listed 145th on the Forbes 400 list of the richest people in America.

+In 2025, Fintech Magazine named Armstrong #49 in the list of Fintech Top 100 Leaders for 2025.

 Philanthropy

 In 2018, Armstrong was the first cryptocurrency executive to sign the Giving Pledge, when he pledged to give away the bulk of his wealth to philanthropic causes.
 He also set up a philanthropic effort called GiveCrypto.org, to allow people to make public or anonymous donations to help others living in poverty.